hantsy/spring-reactive-sample/docs/data/data-cassandra.md

 </dependency>
 ```

-Create a `@Configuration` class to configure Cassandra and enable reactive support.
+Create a `@Configuration` class to configure Cassandra and add `@EnableReactiveCassandraRepositories` to enable reactive `Repository` support.

 ```java
 @Configuration